-Born in Thurso, Scotland, James McKay left home as a young man to become a mariner.
-He spent most of his time at sea but would return for brief periods to visit his family.
-It was during one of these visits in 1837 that McKay met and married Matilda Cail in Edinburg, Scotland.
-The couple had four children: George, Sarah, James and John, before they immigrated to the United States in 1846.
-Later that year, the family moved to Tampa where McKay opened a general store on Franklin Street and a sawmill on the Hillsborough River.
-He also invested heavily in local real estate and purchased two schooners that he used to transport cargo from Tampa to Cuba, Central and South America.
+Born in Thurso, Scotland on May 17, 1808, James McKay immigrated to the United States in 1837.
+He married Matilda Cail, and the couple lived in Alabama before relocating to Tampa in 1846.
+McKay opened a general store on Franklin Street and a sawmill on the Hillsborough River.
+He also invested heavily in local real estate and purchased two schooners that he used to transport cargo from Tampa to Cuba, Central America, and South America.
 In 1858, McKay began purchasing vast herds of cattle for transport to Cuba and, in the process, became one of Tampa's wealthiest and most respected residents.
-During the late 1840s and 1850s, James and Matilda McKay had a total of nine children, and two of his sons also had political careers within the City of Tampa.
+James and Matilda McKay had a total of nine children, and two of his sons also had political careers within the City of Tampa.
 James McKay Jr. was Mayor of Tampa from 1902-1904, and John A. McKay served on Tampa's city Coucil from 1869-1873.

 Elected mayor on February 12, 1859, McKay established the use of standard procedures and forms for licenses, ordinances and legal notices.
 He also regulated the Jackson Street ferry service in town to ensure the safety of passengers and cargo.
 McKay also attempted to purchase the Fort Brooke military reservation for Tampa but was only able to negotiate a rental agreement.
 For eighteen months, the City rented Fort Brooke until April 1861 when Confederate troops occupied the fort and declared marshal law in Tampa.

 In 1863, Confederate Major Pleasant W. White appointed McKay Commissary Agent for the 5th District of Florida.
-True to his promise made to the Union, McKay seems to have frustrated attempts to supply the Confederate army with beef using a series of excuses ranging from "bad weather, lack of funds, a scarcity of cow hunters and drivers and poor health."
+True to his promise made to the Union, McKay seems to have frustrated attempts to supply the Confederate army with beef using a series of excuses.
 As a result, the cattle shipments that did arrive from Florida were far below the needs of the Confederate Army.
-Extremely displeased with the number of cattle being transported to the army, the Confederate government conducted inspections of the cattle and methods of supply but could there were intentional delays.
+Extremely displeased with the number of cattle being transported to the army, the Confederate government conducted inspections of the cattle and methods of supply but could not prove there were intentional delays.

 Sources for this Biographical Sketch: